nassersaazi/bitcoin-notes/coinselection.md

 2. Branch and Bound (BnB)

-Branch and Bound deterministically search the UTXO pool's combination space for the least wasteful change-avoidant input set.The goal of avoiding change outputs whenever possible is to improve on-chain privacy.
+Branch and Bound deterministically searches the UTXO pool's combination space for the least wasteful change-avoidant input set.The goal of avoiding change outputs whenever possible is to improve on-chain privacy.
 We also use less fees and reduce overall size of the UTXO set when transactions have no change outputs.
 This solver is not guaranteed to find a solution even when there are sufficient funds since an exact match may not exist.In that case, Bitcoin Core fall back to using the Knapsack solver described above.
 More about Branch and Bound can be found in this [paper](http://murch.one/wp-content/uploads/2016/11/erhardt2016coinselection.pdf) by Mark Erhardt

 #### Pros of Branch and Bound
 - Creates no change output which reduces current fees, future fees, cuts transaction graph for wallet, and has consolidatory effect on wallet's UTXO pool